 Businesses that exhibit a commitment to a diverse and inclusive workplace might be identified by focusing on social issues.
 Furthermore, paying attention to governance may reveal whether firms are dedicated to having a diverse board of directors and adopting shareholder-friendly policies.

-Here are the best fidelity SRI funds for sustainable investors.
-Do note that the expense ratios and total returns indicated are as of 2021.
+Here are the best Fidelity SRI funds for sustainable investors.

 1. Fidelity® Climate Action Fund (FCAEX)